merkle-open/generator-nitro/packages/project-nitro-twig/project/docs/nitro.md

 Now Restart Nitro and it'll run with Nunjucks.

 **Be aware**, you'll need to adjust all your views and patterns to work with the new engine.
-Nitro only provides a `pattern` helper for handlebars.
+Nitro only provides a `pattern` helper for handlebars / twig.

 ## Miscellaneous